Bare Project is a practical delivery approach focused on value creation and simple administration.

 • Team competency is mismatched

-• Progress does not translate into value
+• Work progresses but does not translate into value

 • Communication is inconsistent